Deposit: R3,950 Due with registration

 Jerusalem: Bethlehem* / Mount of Olives / Pater Noster / Dominus Flevit / Garden of Gathsemane/ Garden Tomb

 Travel to Bethlehem*; visit Church of Nativity where Y’shua was born and Shepherd’s Fields.
 Drive up to the crest of Mount of Olives.
 For every Jew traveling to Jerusalem up from Jericho along the Jordan Valley, the view from the Mt of Olives was their 1st sight of Jerusalem- as it is even today.
 From here the entire city of Jerusalem unfolds before us; view of the Temple Mount, across the Kidron Valley to the Eastern Gate.
 Visit Pater Noster and Ascension Chapel.
 Walk down along Palm Sunday road; see Dominus Flevit (“The Lord wept”) and proceed to Garden of Gethsemane to be among the ancient olive trees, read the Scriptures of Yahshua’s prayer and take time for personal reflection.
-Our 1st night in Jerusalem: our hotel is close to Ben Yahuda Street- here we find restaurants, many side walk cafes, shops, street vendors and street performances….. and a festive atmosphere of Sukkot-celebrations!!
+Our 1st night in Jerusalem: our hotel is close to Ben Yahuda Street where you can find restaurants, sidewalk cafes, shops, street vendors and street performances.
+A festive atmosphere of Sukkot-celebrations in Jerusalem.

 Visit the Garden Tomb where we will hold a Communion Service.